4U6U57/sprint/README.md

 executed by everyone, the line should read `# USER all`.

 A deduction script should write it's output to a file `.d.*.f` in the current directory.
+(The filename for this file is canonically stored in the shell variable `$DFILE` at the beginning of the script, as shown above.)
+Each line of output should be of the form:

-Each line of output should be of the form `1 / 2 | Description (Output)`, exactly as it would appear on the grade file, where the first number is the points earned and the second the points possible for that specific deduction.
+`1 / 2 | Description (Output)`

+This is exactly as it would appear on the grade file, the first number being the points earned and the second the points possible for that specific deduction.
 The description should describe either the reason for either the points earned or the deduction, and can include an optional command output in parenthesis to highlight this (such as the output of a diff of incorrectness, or an incorrectly named filename compared to the expected value).
 Command output is generally used for automatic deduction scripts, which will be discussed in more detail below.
 Multiple output lines in a deduction file are used to separate points to make it easier for the student to understand.

 A deduction file also has access to write to the notes file `.notes.f`, which is an optional list of notes specific to the user, and will appear